 Klein College of Media and Communication

-"My goal in grad school is to show that there is no social justice without disability advocacy."
+"My goal in grad school is to show that there is no social justice without disability advocacy.
+I have a lot of different projects going on which are all community and public-based and centered in disability in one way or another."

 Ontaria Kim Wilson